Black Tom explosion: Explosion

 On the night of the Black Tom explosion, July 30, 1916, about 2000000 lb of small arms and artillery ammunition were stored at the depot in freight cars and on barges, including 100000 lb of TNT on Johnson Barge No. 17.
 All were waiting to be shipped to Russia.
 Jersey City's Commissioner of Public Safety, Frank Hague, later said he had been told the barge was "tied up at Black Tom to avoid a twenty-five dollar charge".

 After midnight, a series of small fires were discovered on the pier.
 Some guards fled, fearing an explosion.
 Others attempted to fight the fires and eventually called the Jersey City Fire Department.
-At 2:08 am, the first and largest of the explosions took place, the second and smaller explosion occurring around 2:40 am.
+At 2:08 am, the first and largest of the explosions took place.
+Around 2:40 am, the second and smaller explosion occurred.
 A notable location for one of the first major explosions was around the Johnson Barge No. 17, which contained 50 tons of TNT and 417 cases of detonating fuses.

-Fragments from the explosion traveled long distances: some lodged in the Statue of Liberty, and other fragments lodged in the clock tower of The Jersey Journal building in Journal Square more than 1 mi away, stopping the clock at 2:12 am.
+Fragments from the explosion traveled long distances: some lodged in the Statue of Liberty, and others in the clock tower of The Jersey Journal building in Journal Square over 1 mi away, stopping the clock at 2:12 am.
 The explosion was the equivalent of an earthquake measuring between 5.0 and 5.5 on the Richter scale and was felt as far away as Philadelphia.
 Windows were broken as far as 25 mi away, including thousands in Lower Manhattan.
 Some window panes in Times Square were shattered.
 The stained glass windows in St. Patrick's Church were destroyed.
 The outer wall of Jersey City's City Hall was cracked and the Brooklyn Bridge was shaken.
 People as far away as Maryland were awakened by what they thought was an earthquake.